sh123/esp32_loradv/README.md

 Overall components cost for this project is about 15-20$.

 Schematics for new board design with integrated components on the board is available under `extras/schematics`.
 Pinouts are compatible with first prototype version.
+There is place for GPS module, but do not solder it as there is no support for it, it just there for future experiments.

 First prototype is based on https://github.com/sh123/esp32_loraprs modem, but uses additional peripherals:
 - I2S speaker module MAX98357A + 4ohm 3w speaker (40mm diameter)